md861/ElliFEM/README.md

 # ElliFEM
-A Fortran code to solve an Initial-Boundary-value scalar wave problem in 2D.
-The solver uses semidiscrete formulation with lagrange polynomials based Finite Element Method (FEM) for space and diagonally implicit Runge-Kutta family of methods for time discretizations, respectively.
+A Fortran code to solve a boundary-value elliptic problem in 2D.
+The solver uses lagrange polynomials based Finite Element Method (FEM) for space discretizations.
 The solver also provides an option to enrich the solution space for better convergence rates [[1]](#1).
 The code is written for the Linux API, however, the system calls could be modified to be run over other operating systems as well.

 <img src="https://github.com/md861/ElliFEM/blob/main/images/mesh_p4.png" width="400" height="450"> <img src="https://github.com/md861/ElliFEM/blob/main/images/30pi_p4.png" width="400" height="450">
 ## Features